Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Conclusion

 \section{Conclusion}

 qRAM is an essential component of quantum computers and an effective qRAM would realize the full computational benefits of quantum algorithms.
 Various studies have attempted to improve the fault tolerance of the Bucket Brigade architecture, which is robust against errors because its circuit model uses fewer quantum gates requiring activation than the existing Fanout model.
-The Bucket Brigade architecture also parallelizes queries for fast handling of quantum memory.
-Although studies for improving the fault tolerance of the Bucket Brigade circuitry are underway, errors in the qubits of memory cells have been neglected.
+However, while efforts to enhance the fault tolerance of the Bucket Brigade circuitry are ongoing, errors in the qubits of memory cells have been neglected.

-Here we considered the error-proneness of qubits consisting of actual memory cells for fully fault-tolerant qRAM.
+Here, we considered the error-proneness of qubits consisting of actual memory cells for fully fault-tolerant qRAM.
 Additionally, we proposed a redundant repair scheme for qRAM that reduces the number of physical qubits required in the existing QEC method by assigning spare logical qubits.
 After implementing this scheme, the qRAM yield increased to 99.35\% while the proportion of additional physical qubits was only 1.01\% of all physical qubits.
 In addition, in qRAMs with 16, 32, 64, 128, 256, 512, and 1,024 logical qubits, the yield improved by 3.05\%, 6.01\%, 12.08\%, 22.09\%, 39.39\%, 62.14\%, and 83.59\%, respectively.
 Our experimental results confirmed that our redundant repair scheme improves the yield and reduces the resource overheads of qRAM.
 The proposed scheme will greatly enhance the efficiency of future qRAM involving a large number of mass-produced qubits.

 We presented a qRAM architecture for redundancy repair, utilizing superconducting qubit technology, and showed quantum circuit model implementation.
-Currently, numerous studies are actively exploring various qRAM designs, each based on different qubit technologies~\cite{giovannetti2008af, park2019cb, giovannetti2008qr}.
+Currently, numerous studies are actively exploring various qRAM designs, each based on different qubit technologies.
 In our approach, the qRAM is specifically designed to accommodate the repair of defective qubits by using redundant qubits.
 Therefore, the proposed method can be applied regardless of the qubit technologies used for qRAM if redundant qubits are used to replace defective qubits.